unibg-seclab/aesmix/python/README.md

 the mixing and the slicing phases, you should only use the CLI tool on files that are at maximum as large as a third of your available memory.

-Please check the file [`example.py`](example.py) to understand how to use the library.
+Please check the file `example.py` to understand how to use the library.

-## installation

-The python wrapper requires the dynamic library `libaesmix` to be available in your system.
-Follow the installation steps in the [`README.md`](../README.md) file in the parent directory before using the python library.

-## example
+## Requirements

-To run the example (after installing the library in your system) run:

-    make run

-To install the command line tool in your system (you can also use it from the virtual environment), first follow the installation steps above, then run:

-    make
+Before proceeding please install the `openssl/crypto` library source.
+In ubuntu you can proceed as follows:

+    sudo apt install libssl-dev

+Then you can install the package in your system with:

     sudo make install

+To install the package in a virtual environment, use:

+    python setup.py install

+The python wrapper will also compile the `libaesmix` library.

+## Command Line Interface

-Once the `mixslice` tool is installed, you can encrypt a file as follows.
+This package also installs the `mixslice` tool that can be used as follows.

+To encrypt a file:

     $ mixslice encrypt sample.txt
     INFO: [*] Encrypting file sample.txt ...